Documentation Index

 Choose a namespace strategy

 spec.namespace controls which Kubernetes namespace each sandbox lands in.
-The strategy you pick determines how sandboxes are grouped for organizational boundaries that Kubernetes scopes by namespace: resource quotas, NetworkPolicies, RBAC, secrets, service discovery, and per-namespace cost allocation.
+The strategy you pick determines how Kubernetes groups sandboxes for organizational boundaries that it scopes by namespace: resource quotas, NetworkPolicies, RBAC, secrets, service discovery, and per-namespace cost allocation.
 A finer-grained strategy gives you tighter blast radius for those mechanisms and easier per-user or per-profile accounting.

 Namespaces are an organizational boundary, not a security one.
-Two pods in different namespaces still share the node kernel, so for untrusted workloads (for example, model-generated commands or third-party code) rely on runtime_class (see Pick a runtime class) and spec.network for the actual isolation, and use the namespace strategy on top to keep accounting, quotas, and policy clean.
+Two pods in different namespaces still share the node kernel.
+For untrusted workloads (for example, model-generated commands or third-party code), rely on runtime_class (see Pick a runtime class) and spec.network for the actual isolation, and use the namespace strategy on top to keep accounting, quotas, and policy clean.

 spec: